Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-8.md

 ## Challenge Objectives:

 1. **Implement Security Policies using Azure Policy:**
-   - Implement Azure Policy definiation as code (written in JSON) to enforce security compliance on the resources related to the Contoso Traders Application that have been deployed over Azure.
+   - Implement Azure Policy definition as code (written in JSON) to enforce security compliance on the resources related to the Contoso Traders Application that have been deployed over Azure.
 This includes policies for resource tagging, encryption, network security, etc.
    - Ensure that your policies are effective in preventing non-compliant resources from being deployed.
    - Store these policy definitions in a GitHub repository.